List of lunar features

-The surface of the Moon has many features, including mountains and valleys, craters, and maria—wide flat areas that look like seas from a distance but are probably solidified molten rock.
-Some of these features are listed.
+The surface of the Moon has many features, including mountains and valleys, craters, and plains, amongst others.

-Maria features
+Lunar plain features

 Lunar maria (singular mare) are large, dark, regions of the Moon.
 They do not contain any water, but are believed to have been formed from molten rock from the Moon's mantle coming out onto the surface of the Moon.
 This list also includes the one oceanus and the features known by the names lacus, palus and sinus.
 The modern system of lunar nomenclature was introduced in 1651 by Riccioli.
 Riccioli's map of the Moon was drawn by Francesco Maria Grimaldi, who has a crater named after him.

-Maria and Oceanus

-There is also a region on the Lunar farside that was briefly misidentified as a mare and named Mare Desiderii (Sea of Dreams).
+There is also a region on the Lunar farside that was briefly misidentified as a mare and named Mare Desiderii (Sea of Desire).
 It is no longer recognized.
 Other former maria include: